christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

 Dear Editors of the Journal of Peace Research,

-thank you for the opportunity to revise and resubmit my manuscript "Two Sword Lengths Apart: Credible Commitment Problems and Physical Violence in Multi-party Elected National Legislatures".
+thank you for the opportunity to revise and resubmit my manuscript "Two Sword Lengths Apart: Credible Commitment Problems and Physical Violence in Democratic National Legislatures".

-I have done my best to incorporate the reviewers' very helpful suggestions, as well as your own while keeping the manuscript within the Journal's 10,000 word limit.
+I have done my best to incorporate the reviewers' very helpful suggestions, as well as your own, while keeping the manuscript within the Journal's 10,000 word limit.
 (The revised text's word count is [GET].)
 The manuscript is much improved because of these suggestions.

 I have highlighted key changes in the text with track changes and notes.
 My detailed responses to the suggestions are below.
 I have also updated the data set and conducted another validation if it using additional searches detailed in the Online Appendix.
 Due to data availability on the covariates, the data set used in the statistical analyses now runs through 2012.
 Previously it ran through 2009.
-The results remain substantively the same, however.
+The results remain substantively the same.

-Please do not hesitate to contact us if you require more information or have other suggestions.
+Please do not hesitate to contact me if you require more information or have other suggestions.

 Kind regards,

 P.S.
-The footnote numbering will automatically return to normal when we remove the track changes.
-This is simply an artifact of the LaTeX track changes package we used.
+The footnote numbering will automatically return to normal when I remove the track changes.
+This is simply an artifact of the LaTeX track changes package.

 -------------------